Tangjj1996/svg-px2rem-loader/README.md

-# THIS IS DEVELOPMENT ENVIRONMENT SVG FILE PX TO REM TOOL
+# SEMI SVG FILE TOOL

+## this is a development environment which convert svg file px to rem tool

-created by tangji
+## created by tangji